axelvaldez/radical-companies/_posts/6-how-to/2023-02-05-how-to-create-a-radical-foundation-based-start-up.markdown

    <li>Does it work for you?</li>
    <li>Does anything need to change or be clarified for you?</li>
   </ul>
  <p>For example, allot one hour each to Mindset, Transparency, and Collaboration.
-We have spent more that three hours on these, and it has been very worth it.
-Doing it will get you to a level of trust with other co-owners that <span class="_paradigm">Fiat</span> businesses don&rsquo;t never get near.
+We have spent more than three hours on these, and it has been very worth it.
+Doing it will get you to a level of trust with other co-owners that <span class="_paradigm">Fiat</span> businesses don&rsquo;t ever get near.
 This practice creates a baseline for the relationships that are so important to our success.</p>

 <h1>So&hellip;</h1>
  <p>To create a <span class="_paradigm">Radical</span> startup, do whatever works for you.
 We are not preaching a dogma, only a way to do it more easily and with a definite intention to get away from the <span class="_paradigm">Fiat</span> way of doing things..</p>